What is Boundless life? Everything you need to know about this World schooling program

 A: No. So, boundless offers 3 month cohorts and 3 & 4 week long camps (in the summer and winter).
 There are some families who go from cohort to cohort and make it a more permanent experience.
 We have even talked to a few families who made friends with other families and they choose their destinations for their kids to be together.

-Q: How much does it cost?
+Q: How much does it cost to do Boundless Life Worldschooling ?

-A: This depends on a few factors.
-Location, the number of people in your family and the type of housing you choose.
-You can use the Pricing Calculator to get an estimate.
-The Boundless site has a lot of resources and information.
-It even breaks down the cost for you.
-The Tuscany cohort in Spring 2026, starts at €5,400/month (& that’s in euros).
+You can use the Pricing Calculator right on the Boundless Website to get a very good estimate.
+For example: The Tuscany cohort for Spring 2026, starts at €5,400/month (& that’s in euros).
 Each location has different pricing - if you did the Fall 2026 cohort (Sept-November) in Greece.. it would start at €2,600/month.
 Boundless Cohort Pricing.

-Q: What locations do they have?
+Q: What locations does Boundless Life Worldschooling have?

-A: Your weekends are free to do what you would like.
 The program actually encourages you to take day or night trips to nearby destinations like Rome, Florence or any other cities you want to visit!

-Q: Do you arrange your own housing?
+Q: Do you arrange your own housing with Boundless Life Worldschooling?

 A: Boundless does have housing arrangements for you!
 They offer 1,2 and 3 bedroom units in each community that they set up and fully furnish.
 They specifically pick these housing units in certain area so you are within a community of the other people in the cohort.
 You are also able to walk to the coworking space, community center and the kids school.